mezcel/googlemaps-api-helloworld/README.md

 ### Current Dev Stop Point

+* This is a Parallax Remake of Branch 3
 * Still figuring out how it should look, that explains all the rando-styles and libraries
 * I hope to knock out a technique to filter and consolidate my waypoints
 * I dont know how to "group cluster" using street name address, Google API seems to only like LatLong.
 Reverse Geocode is not doing the trick at the moment either